• Skip to primary navigation

 Instructions

-• Place all ingredients in bowl of food processor fitted with steel blade.
-Pulse process 5 times, or until desired consistency is reached.
+• Place all ingredients in the bowl of a food processor fitted with a steel blade.
+Pulse 5 times, or until the desired consistency is reached.

 • Transfer to covered container.
 Refrigerate at least one hour to allow the flavors to blend.